-- a. unnecessary disc i/o (most serious), - b. unnecessary terminal i/o (too common), and - c. unnecessary CPU usage (rarely the problem in an on-line environment.
+- 1. Unnecessary disc I/O (most serious); - 2.
+Unnecessary terminal I/O (too common); and - 3.
+Unnecessary CPU usage (rarely the problem in an on-line environment.

-EXCESSIVE DISC I/O
+Excessive Disc I/O

-The primary cause of excessive disc i/o is inadequate main memory to hold the required work space (stack and data segments) for each concurrent process, plus all frequently refrenced program segments, plus a reasonable mix of infrequently referenced program segments.
+The primary cause of excessive disc I/O is in-adequate main memory to hold the required work space (stack and data segments) for each concurrent process, plus all frequently referenced program segments, plus a reasonable mix of infrequently referenced program segments.

-The HP/3000 is very good at handling multiple concurrent users, even when they won't all fit in memory together.
+The HP3000 is very good at handling multiple concurrent users, even when they won't all fit in memory together.
 In fact, the use of virtual memory, combined with a well-designed algorithm for selecting which segment to overlay, allows the system to operate efficiently even in cases where a single program exceeds the limits of main memory.